oroinc/documentation/user_guide_business_intelligence/reports/bi_use_custom_reports.rst

 In this section, you can define whether to show additional period filters for this report on the report view page.

 .. image:: /user_guide/img/business_intelligence/custom_reports_6.png
-   :alt: Grouping by date
+   :alt: A report with additional period filters

 With these filters, you can define the date range to filter the report data and group the data in this range by periods (days, month, quarters, years).
 You can also decide whether to show or not the periods that do not contain any data.

 .. image:: /user_guide/img/business_intelligence/custom_reports_7.png
-   :alt: Desiner in the grouping by date
+   :alt: Designer in the grouping by date

 .. csv-table::
   :header: "Field","Description"